shreyanjoshi/Self-Custody-Guide/Self-Custody_SingleSig.md

     Note: If you lose your mobile/desktop/backup or it is stolen, you should immediately recover your wallet on a new device and move all your funds to a new wallet with a new mnemonic by clicking on "Restore a Wallet" when you install and open Green.
-This is to protect yourself from someone who might get access to the mnemonic and wants to steal your money.
+This is to protect yourself from someone who might get access to the mnemonic and steals your money.

     It might seem that someone might guess your sequence of 12 words to steal your Bitcoin but the power of randomness of 12 words is not appreciated enough.
-The best supercomputers in the world cannot guess your mnemonic and steal your Bitcoin thanks to entropy in guessing sequence of words!
+The best supercomputers in the world cannot guess your mnemonic and steal your Bitcoin thanks to entropy in guessing words!

     Note: Some wallets allow you to enter an additional passphrase which is the 13th or 25th word used in addition with your mnemonic when you want to recover your wallet.
 You can keep a passphrase if you feel securing only the mnemonic is